KamranAzeem/learn-docker/docs/docker-networking-deep-dive.md

 Notice, we are Inside the `busybox` container, and there is no `mysql` process visible.

 ## Join a container to process-namespace of another container
+To be able to manage the processes of the main container, the tools container should be connected to the process namespace of the main container.

 | ![images/join-container-process.png](images/join-container-process.png) |
 | ----------------------------------------------------------------------- |

-To look at the processes of the main container, make the `busybox` container join the *process-namespace* of the mysql container, using: `--pid container:<MainContainerID>`
+To look at the processes of the main `mysql` container, make the `busybox` container join the *process-namespace* of the `mysql` container, using: `--pid container:<MainContainerID>`

 ```
 dockerhost ~]$ docker run --name busybox \